-- 17 With regard to flight safety, the affected environment within the ROI is characterized by the - existence of multiple different types of military and commercial airspace, military, private and - commercial airports, and numerous daily aircraft flights.
-Figure 3-11 shows existing military - routes, airspace, airports, and obstructions for the Proposed Action, and Figure 3-12 shows a - 21 single-day snapshot of aircraft flights overlaid with the original IR-015 route, which is the same - as the Alternative 1 route, IR-096.
-Coordination and communication between the military, - 23 commercial airports and the FAA ensures flight activities occur in a safe manner throughout the - 24 ROI.
+With regard to flight safety, the affected environment within the ROI is characterized by the existence of multiple different types of military and commercial airspace, military, private and commercial airports, and numerous daily aircraft flights.
+Figure 3-11 shows existing military routes, airspace, airports, and obstructions for the Proposed Action.
+Figure 3-12 shows civilian flight traffic (commercial airline, private, general aviation, and other non-military flights) as depicted by a single-day sample of flight data.
+The data were obtained from FlightAware and compiled from various sources to include air traffic control systems, radar systems, aircraft data feeds, and others.
+Coordination and communication between the military, commercial airports and the FAA ensures flight activities occur in a safe manner throughout the ROI.

-- Nationwide, aircraft accidents are rare and with respect to flight safety the current existing - condition of the ROI is safe.
-Mishap rates for general aviation (e.g., small private aircraft) for - accidents averaged 6.4 incidents per 100,000 flying hours over the past 20 years.
-The average - 28 commercial airlines accident rate since 2001 is 16 per 100,000 flying hours (National - 29 Transportation Safety Board, 2022).
-Lifetime, the average Class A mishap rate for the F-35 is 2.2 - mishaps per 100,000 flying hours (Air Force Safety Center, 2022b). - 31 DAF personnel are provided continuous safety training throughout their career with the DAF. - 32 Specifically, all DAF pilots use state-of-the-art simulators for training purposes that include all - facets of flight operations and comprehensive emergency response procedures that minimize the - 34 mishap risks associated with pilot error.
-Highly trained maintenance crews perform inspections - on each aircraft in accordance with DoD regulations.
-Maintenance activities are monitored to - 36 ensure aircraft are equipped to withstand the rigors of operational and training events safely.
-For - in-flight emergencies such as mechanical failure or bird strike, military pilots are trained to take - all appropriate emergency measures, including avoiding populated areas, if possible.
+Nationwide, aircraft accidents are rare and with respect to flight safety the current existing condition of the ROI is safe.
+Mishap rates for general aviation (e.g., small private aircraft) for accidents averaged 6.4 incidents per 100,000 flying hours over the past 20 years.
+The average commercial airlines accident rate since 2001 is 16 per 100,000 flying hours (National Transportation Safety Board, 2022).
+Lifetime, the average Class A mishap rate for the F-35 is 2.2 mishaps per 100,000 flying hours (Air Force Safety Center, 2022b).

+DAF personnel are provided continuous safety training throughout their career with the DAF.
+Specifically, all DAF pilots use state-of-the-art simulators for training purposes that include all facets of flight operations and comprehensive emergency response procedures that minimize the mishap risks associated with pilot error.
+Highly trained maintenance crews perform inspections on each aircraft in accordance with DoD regulations.
+Maintenance activities are monitored to ensure aircraft are equipped to withstand the rigors of operational and training events safely.
+For in-flight emergencies such as mechanical failure or bird strike, military pilots are trained to take all appropriate emergency measures, including avoiding populated areas, if possible.